United States Department of the Treasury: Founding

 The First United States Congress convened in New York City on March 4, 1789, marking the beginning of government under the U.S. Constitution.
-On September 2, 1789, Congress created a permanent institution for the management of government finances:Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That there shall be a Department of Treasury, in which shall be the following officers, namely: a Secretary of the Treasury, to be deemed head of the department; a Comptroller, an Auditor, a Treasurer, a Register, and an Assistant to the Secretary of the Treasury, which assistant shall be appointed by the said Secretary.Alexander Hamilton took the oath of office as the first secretary of the treasury on September 11, 1789.
+On September 2, 1789, Congress created a permanent institution for the management of government finances:Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled, That there shall be a Department of Treasury, in which shall be the following officers, namely: a Secretary of the Treasury, to be deemed head of the department; a Comptroller, an Auditor, a Treasurer, a Register, and an Assistant to the Secretary of the Treasury, which assistant shall be appointed by the said Secretary.Robert Morris from Pennsylvania, who was also a Second Continental Congress delegate, was Washington's first choice for the position, but declined the appointment.
+Alexander Hamilton was recommended instead to Washington by Morris.
+Hamilton took the oath of office as the first secretary of the treasury on September 11, 1789.
 Hamilton had served as George Washington's aide-de-camp during the American Revolutionary War and was influential in the ratification of the Constitution.
 Hamilton's financial and managerial acumen made him a logical choice for addressing the problem of the new nation's heavy war debt.
 His first official act as secretary was to submit a report to Congress in which he laid the foundation for the nation's financial health.
+Hamilton's portrait appears on the obverse of the ten-dollar bill, while the Treasury Building in Washington, D.C. is depicted on the reverse.

-To the surprise of many legislators, he insisted upon federal assumption and dollar-for-dollar repayment of the country's $75 million debt in order to revitalize the public credit: "[T]he debt of the United States was the price of liberty.
+To the surprise of many legislators, he insisted upon federal assumption and dollar-for-dollar repayment of the country's $75million debt in order to revitalize the public credit: "[T]he debt of the United States was the price of liberty.
 The faith of America has been repeatedly pledged for it, and with solemnities that give peculiar force to the obligation."
 Hamilton foresaw the development of industry and trade in the United States, suggesting that government revenues be based upon customs duties.
 His sound financial policies also inspired investment in the Bank of the United States, which acted as the government's fiscal agent.

 The Department of Treasury believes their seal was created by Francis Hopkinson, the treasurer of loans.
 He submitted bills to Congress in 1780 that authorized the design of department seals, including a seal for the Board of Treasury.
 While it is not certain that Hopkinson designed the seal, it closely resembles others he created.